Qbreek/Qbreek/README.md

-- 👋 Hi, I’m Evangelos Gravanis from Greece.
+- Hi, I’m Evangelos Gravanis from Greece.
-- 👀 I’m interested in Front End development.
+- I’m interested in Front End development.
-- 🌱 I’m currently learning vanilla Javascript, HTML, CSS.
+- I’m currently learning vanilla Javascript, HTML, CSS while pursuing a Master's in Mechanical Engineering.
-- 📫 You can reach me at : gravanisevangelos@gmail.com
+- You can reach me at : gravanisevangelos@gmail.com

 <!---
 Qbreek/Qbreek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.